bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-In this video, you learned that:
+In this module (33), you learned that:

 -   DevTools allows developers to edit code directly in the browser, add breakpoints to detect issues, and debug their code more quickly.,